Cryptkeeper/fseq-file-format/README.md

 - [fpp source code](https://github.com/FalconChristmas/fpp/blob/master/src/fseq/FSEQFile.cpp#L774) attempts to allocate 64KB compression blocks.
 However instead of `64 * 1024`, it uses `64 * 2014` which allocates 125.8KB compression blocks.
 While this may be a typo, it enables compressed channel data to be up to 31.3MB in length.

 #### Encoding Example
-A compressed (with `Compression Type` = 1/zstd) file with a length of 50,454 bytes reports a `Compression Block Count` of 4.
-A software implementation should begin by reading the `Compression Block` structure values that follow the 32 byte `Header`.
+A compressed file (in this example, with `Compression Type` = 1/zstd) with a length of 50,454 bytes reports a `Compression Block Count` of 4.
+A software implementation should begin by reading the `Compression Block` values that follow the 32 byte `Header`.

 ```
 Block #0